momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 My postconditions are pretty simple in this case: return the int or None that corresponds to the value of foo at that path.

 ### Identifying violations
-A lot of the ideas in this post are based on [this chapter](http://se.ethz.ch/~meyer/publications/computer/contract.pdf,) of Interactive Software Engineering by Meyer, which has a bit of a vendetta against "Defensive Programming".
+A lot of the ideas in this post are based on [this article](http://se.ethz.ch/~meyer/publications/computer/contract.pdf) by Meyer, which has a bit of a vendetta against "Defensive Programming".
 In the defensive paradigm, we would anticipate all possible problems and end up with a check at every stage.
 I added a client to the `get_foo` function to demonstrate this:

 ```
 import json